-Sonder Breathe Well (HMO C-SNP) must end your membership in the plan if any of the following happen:
+Sonder Vitality Matters (HMO) must end your membership in the plan if any of the following happen:

-- If you no longer have Medicare Part A and Part B. - If you move out of our service area.
+- If you no longer have Medicare Part A and Part B. - If you move out of our service area. - If you are away from our service area for more than six months. - o If you move or take a long trip, call Member Services to find out if the place you are moving or traveling to is in our plan's area. - o If you become incarcerated (go to prison). - o If you are no longer a United States citizen or lawfully present in the United States. - o If you lie or withhold information about other insurance you have that provides prescription drug coverage. - o If you intentionally give us incorrect information when you are enrolling in our plan and that information affects your eligibility for our plan.
+(We cannot make you leave our plan for this reason unless we get permission from Medicare first.)

-- If you are away from our service area for more than six months. - o If you move or take a long trip, call Member Services to find out if the place you are moving or traveling to is in our plan's area. - You do not meet the plan's special eligibility requirements. - o To be eligible for our plan, you must have a chronic lung disorder (asthma, chronic bronchitis, emphysema, pulmonary fibrosis or pulmonary hypertension). - If you become incarcerated (go to prison). - If you are no longer a United States citizen or lawfully present in the United States. - If you lie or withhold information about other insurance you have that provides prescription drug coverage. - If you intentionally give us incorrect information when you are enrolling in our plan and that information affects your eligibility for our plan.
-(We cannot make you leave our plan for this reason unless we get permission from Medicare first.) - If you continuously behave in a way that is disruptive and makes it difficult for us to provide medical care for you and other members of our plan.
+- If you continuously behave in a way that is disruptive and makes it difficult for us to provide medical care for you and other members of our plan.
 (We cannot make you leave our plan for this reason unless we get permission from Medicare first.) - If you let someone else use your membership card to get medical care.
 (We cannot make you leave our plan for this reason unless we get permission from Medicare first.) - o If we end your membership because of this reason, Medicare may have your case investigated by the Inspector General. - If you do not pay the plan premiums for 3 months. - We must notify you in writing that you have 2 months to pay the plan premium before we end your membership. - If you are required to pay the extra Part D amount because of your income and you do not pay it, Medicare will disenroll you from our plan and you will lose prescription drug coverage.